mciach/masserstein/README.md

 This will print the program configuration, followed by a table containing the molecules and the corresponding proportions of their isotopic envelopes.

+Note that when specifying the molecules in the molecule list, after each element a number needs to be present.
+For example, S1N2 is the correct way to indicate one sulfur and one nitrogen atom, while SN2 will be interpreted as two atoms of tin.